mpv-player/mpv/DOCS/man/options.rst

         This option may expose privacy-sensitive information and is thus disabled by default.

+``--ignore-path-in-watch-later-config``
+    Ignore path (i.e. use filename only) when using watch later feature.

 ``--show-profile=<profile>``
     Show the description and content of a profile.